-In Nebraska, "proof of financial responsibility" must be carried in all motor vehicles registered in the state.
-This can be proof of a bond or certificate of deposit (typically in the amount of $75,000) or, for most vehicle owners, a certificate of insurance showing liability coverage at the following minimums:
+In Nebraska, "proof of financial responsibility" is required for all motor vehicles registered in the state.
+For most vehicle owners, that means buying liability car insurance coverage at the following mandatory minimums:

 Liability coverage pays the medical bills, property damage bills, and other costs of drivers, passengers, and pedestrians who are injured or have their vehicle damaged in a car accident you cause, up to coverage limits.
 You can (and in some situations should) carry more coverage to protect you in case a serious crash results in significant car accident injuries and vehicle damage.
 Once policy limits are exhausted, you are personally on the financial hook, so higher insurance limits can help protect your personal assets in the event of a serious crash.